 IN A SENSE, Oscar Manutahi Temaru lost the battle but won the war.
-Not long before he ended his term as president of French Polynesia this month, he achieved his long-held goal of increasing international support for the Maohi people’s right to self-determination.
+Not long before he ended his term as president of French Polynesia this month, he achieved his long-held goal of increasing support for the Maohi people’s right to self-determination.
 Temaru has been campaigning for independence from France since the 1970s.

 In a historic decision, the United Nations General Assembly adopted a resolution on 17 May to reinscribe French Polynesia on the UN list of non-self-governing territories.
 The resolution, sponsored by Solomon Islands, Nauru and Tuvalu with support from Vanuatu, Samoa and Timor-Leste, was adopted by the 193-member UN General Assembly without a vote.
 It ends a sixty-five-year period during which French Polynesia has been absent from the list of countries recognised as colonial possessions.